vincenthz/cabal-db/README.md

 * graph: generate a dot format graph of the dependency
 * license: list all licenses used by packages and their dependencies
 * bumpable: list all the upper version bounds that could be bumped for a list of packages
+* check-policy: list the contraints type (policy) of dependency of packages
+* check-revdeps-policy: list the contraints type (policy) of a specific package as used by all packages

 Check the original blog post for more information: